INTO-CPS-Association/DTaaS/deploy/docker/LOCALHOST.md

 cp -R files/user1 files/username
 ```

-where _username_ is the selected username registered on _gitlab.com_.
+where _username_ is the selected username registered on <https://gitlab.com>.

 ## Run